amanmrangin/git_learning/README.md

 <span style="color:red"><strong>Extra Careful:</strong></span>  Assuming no local changes existing,  run the following commands

+  - Modify the **last commit message**
- - Pull all the changes from Remote to local
+    a.
+Pull all the changes from Remote to local: `git pull`
- `git pull`
- - Modify the comment of last commit
- `git commit --amend -m "New Commit Message Here"`
+    b.
+Modify the comment of last commit : `git commit --amend -m "New Commit Message Here"`
- - Push the change Forcefully to remote branch
+    c.
+Push the change Forcefully to remote branch : `git push --force origin <remote branch name>`

+  - Modify (add a new file) to the last commit
+    a.
+Add the file: `git add <filename>
+    b.
+Amend the last commit with **same message** :  `git commit --amend --no-edit`
- `git push --force origin <remote branch name>`
+    c.
+Push the change Forcefully to remote branch : `git push --force origin <remote branch name>`

 ## Undo/Restore/Revert
 ***